 SGC VP Music and Performance, Singing Coach, Certified Singing Judge

-Brian Barford, recently retired as a Principal Scientist with the Procter & Gamble Co. and is a 35 year member of S.P.E.B.S.Q.S.A.
+Brian Barford, retired as a Principal Scientist with the Procter & Gamble Co. and has been a member of S.P.E.B.S.Q.S.A. since 1971.

 Brian started coaching in 1972 and has worked with dozens of quartets and choruses, recently including groups such as BSQ, Fanatix and the Gem City Chorus.
 In 1990, Brian was awarded as Johnny Appleseed District Coach-of-the-Year.
 In 1995, Brian became a certified Singing Judge in the Society, and has participated in over two dozen Top Gun Schools and Harmony Education Programs over the years.

 Brian currently sings Lead in the seniors quartet “Senior Class”, which has competed at the last three International Senior Quartet Contests in 2003, 2004, and 2005.